strongbrewio/strongbrewio.github.io/_posts/2019-01-30-rxjs-patterns-prematurely-ending-work.md

 This post is part of a series of blogpost on different RxJS patterns that I use quite often.
 Here are the previous ones:

 - <a href="https://blog.strongbrew.io/rxjs-patterns-restarting-work/" target="_blank">Restarting work</a>
-- <a href="https://blog.strongbrew.io/rxjs-patterns-restarting-work/" target="_blank">mapping a function to a stream</a>
+- <a href="https://blog.strongbrew.io/rxjs-patterns-mapping-function-calls-to-streams/" target="_blank">Mapping function calls to streams</a>
 - <a href="https://blog.strongbrew.io/rxjs-patterns-conditionally-executing-work/" target="_blank">conditionally executing work</a>

 The next pattern I want to discuss when we you want to prematurely end work.
 There are many scenarios when you would want to do this.
 We can start some work (aka an `Observable`) and want to kill that subscription if our  user navigates to a different page, the user changes something which should trigger a different call, ...